carolisteia/lancelot-par-maints-langages/README.md

 ## ⚖️ Licensing

 This project is licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
-This license allows users to adapt, remix, and build upon the work non-commercially, as long as they credit the authors and license their new creations under the same terms.
+This license allows users to adapt, remix, and build upon the work for non-commercial purposes, provided that they credit the original authors and share any derivative works under the same license.